Special rates require proof of eligibility at check-in.

 Formerly Flumin' Da Ditch, this 2½-hour guided kayak cruise through an old irrigation ditch reveals a dramatic part of Kohala history.
 The tour begins with an off-road excursion high in the Kohala mountains, followed by a short hike to the ditch, where you'll paddle along with the guides through 2½ miles of rain forest, tunnels, and water flumes.
 The surrounding valleys provided water for the Kohala Ditch, which once brought water to the area's sugar plantations and transported crops out.
 The rate is $139 per adult. www.kohaladitchadventures.com.
 OPEN: No tours Sun.

 Buildings here have been restored to their original 1920s and '30s plantation styles.
 Although most shopping is along Kamehameha Avenue, the ambience on Keawe Street offers a nostalgic sampling of Hilo as it might have been 80 years ago.

-King Kamehameha I spent his last years, from 1812 to 1819, near what is now King Kamehameha's Kona Beach Hotel.
-Part of what was once a 4-acre homestead, complete with several houses and religious sites, has been swallowed by Kailua Pier, but a replica of the temple, Ahuena Heiau, keeps history alive.
+After uniting the islands of Hawaii, King Kamehameha I spent his last years, from 1812 to 1819, in Kamakahonu, near what is now the Courtyard King Kamehameha's Kona Beach Hotel.
+Formerly a 4-acre homestead, complete with several houses and religious sites, most of it has been swallowed by Kailua Pier.
+A replica of the temple, Ahuena Heiau, keeps history and culture alive.

 Outrigger Fairway Villas